chb/21cfr11pro-ig/source/pages/guidance.md

 **Precondition:** Implement an OAuth 2.0 Authentication/Authorization Scheme per [FHIR Security Specification](http://hl7.org/fhir/security.html#http)

-**Step 1:** Implement the newOrder, revokeCert and keyChange ACME services.
+**Step 1:** Implement the newOrder, revokeCert and keyChange ACME services

+Add support for these services on the FHIR server.
 See the [RFC](https://tools.ietf.org/html/rfc8555) for protocol details.

-_Do not_ require a challenge to prove identity before accepting a signing request if the client has a valid authentication session.
+_Do not_ require a challenge to prove identity before accepting a signing request if the client has a valid OAuth 2.0 or OpenID Connect session that demonstrates system authentication and authorization.

 **Step 2:** Restrict certificate order/signing requests to the client's identity

 Restrict the client to sign only a client's own identity certificate signing request.
 This would restrict certificates to client identity passed from OAuth 2.0 or OIDC.

+**Step 3:** Build a FHIR client that orders identity certificates as required

+The FHIR client should order new certificates when:

+  1. The FHIR client (or device) does not have an existing identity certificate
+  2. The client's existing identity certificate has expired
+  3. The client's identity certificate status is revoked or the client's secret key is changed

+**Step 4:** Restrict access to the server's revokeCert  method to the owning client and administrators

+Clients should permitted only to revoke their own certificates.
+Administrators can revoke any certificates.

+**Step 5:** Journal all certificate operations

+It is particularly important to record a timestamp of when certificates were revoked for system audit.

+**Step 6:** Implement a client that POSTs new identity certificates to the server.

+`POST [BaseURL]/DocumentReference/`

+Certificates are already signed by the server, so generating a `Provenance` resource to accompany the `DocumentReference` resource is optional, but provides a consistent auditing approach for all client-POSTed data.